trackback-blockchain/trackback-node/README.md

 # Limitations
 * [Limitations](Limitations.md)
 * Releasing as a minimum viable product.
-* Not recommended to use in production.
+* Not recommended using in production.
-* Relesing with limited features (MVP)
+* Releasing with limited features (MVP)

 ## Setting up the chain
 * [Install](https://substrate.dev/docs/en/knowledgebase/getting-started/) substrate